Bemmu/PyNamecheap/README.md

-PyNamecheap
+Namecheap API for Python
 ===========

-Namecheap API client in Python.
+PyNamecheap is a Namecheap API client in Python.
 API itself is documented at http://developer.namecheap.com/docs/

 This client supports: